baseboxorg/jeffskinnerbox.github.io/content/drafts/installing-linux-on-chromebook.md

 * The traditional dual-boot environment using [ChrUbuntu][02].
 So here you have two operating systems, but only one of them can be executing at any one time.
 * [Boot from USB][06] option will allow you to activate booting from USB devices.
 This is assentually the same as the first method but not booting from the hard drive.
-* Run Linux along side of Chrome OS in a chroot environment using [Crouton][03].
+* Run Linux along side of Chrome OS in a [chroot][74] environment using [Crouton][03].
 In this case, you have two operating systems concurrently operating.

 Crouton appears to be the best supported way of running another OS on top of Chrome OS.
+Crouton [chroot environment][75] to run both Chrome OS and Ubuntu at the same time.
+Chroot is an operation that changes the apparent root directory for the current running process and their children.
+A program that is run in such a modified environment cannot access files and commands outside that environmental directory tree.
+This modified environment is called a "[chroot jail][76]".
-It’s quite impressive how easy it is to use and comes with a [rich set of options][51].
+Crouton is quite impressive how easy it is to use and comes with a [rich set of options][51].
 (By the way, there happens to be a way to merging ChromeOS and Android via [ARC Welder][54].)